Skip to content

 Operational impact

-Read first if you're running ZettelForge against qwen3.5+, qwen3.6, nemotron-3, or any other model that emits <think>...</think> tokens.
-Pre-2.5.2 deployments with these models were silently failing every causal-extraction, synthesis, fact-extraction, and LLM-NER call — the per-call-site max_tokens budgets were too small for the reasoning phase, leaving the JSON answer empty.
+Read this first if you run ZettelForge against qwen3 (any variant), nemotron, or any other reasoning model that emits <think>...</think> tokens.
+Pre-2.5.2 deployments with these models were silently failing every causal-extraction, synthesis, and LLM-NER call — the per-call-site max_tokens budgets were too small for the reasoning phase.

 What changed

-• Per-call-site max_tokens budgets bumped to give reasoning models headroom: causal extraction 300 → 8000, synthesis 800 → 2500, fact extraction 400 → 2500, LLM NER 300 → 2500, memory evolution 1024 → 2500.
-These were hardcoded until v2.6.0 moved them to LLMConfig.
+• Per-call-site max_tokens bumped for reasoning-model headroom: causal extraction 300 → 8000, synthesis 800 → 2500, fact extraction 400 → 2500, LLM NER 300 → 2500, memory evolution 1024 → 2500.

 Steps